moreartyjs/moreartyjs/README.md

 Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
 Just pass `requestAnimationFrameEnabled` property to `createContext` function.
 See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.

 Note that enabling this feature will produce strange results when using controlled inputs, e.g. focus jumping to the end of the line.
-To fix that, Morearty provides requestAnimationFrame-friendly wrappers `ctx.DOM.input`, `ctx.DOM.textarea`, and `ctx.DOM.option` (where `ctx` is Morearty context instance obtained using `this.getMoreartyContext()` method) like Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).
+To fix that, Morearty provides requestAnimationFrame-friendly wrappers `Morearty.DOM.input`, `Morearty.DOM.textarea`, and `Morearty.DOM.option` like Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).

 # Other features #